 Most organizations experimenting with AI agents are running single-agent demos against isolated problems.
 I design and build systems where multiple specialized agents collaborate under structured governance, building on each other's work through shared memory.
 I also ship practical AI-powered tools that real teams use every day.

 The development OS behind every project here.
 Forge is a harness engineering framework — it doesn't add AI to an existing process, it replaces the process entirely.
 Twelve specialized agents (architect, builder, analyst, reviewer, tester, debugger, and more) operate under structured SOPs, a governed backlog, TDD enforcement, and persistent session memory.
-The loop: a planning agent decomposes work into tickets via the PDT API; Stewart grooms intake to ready with verified AC and an agent assignment; the dashboard auto-generates an agent-scoped prompt at the ready→in-progress transition; one click on Launch copies it to the clipboard, the agent runs in a fresh session, and submission triggers an automated multi-stage review gate (lint, 700+ test suites, Eval, code review, pre-commit) that auto-closes the ticket on pass or stages a "fix it" prompt via a Relaunch button on fail.
+The loop: a planning agent decomposes work into tickets via the Forge backlog API; Stewart grooms intake to ready with verified AC and an agent assignment; the dashboard auto-generates an agent-scoped prompt at the ready→in-progress transition; one click on Launch copies it to the clipboard, the agent runs in a fresh session, and submission triggers an automated multi-stage review gate (lint, 700+ test suites, Eval, code review, pre-commit) that auto-closes the ticket on pass or stages a "fix it" prompt via a Relaunch button on fail.
 When something fails, the fix is never "try harder" — it's "what capability is missing, and how do we make it legible to the agent?"

 Documentation →Applied the Forge framework to Salesforce development workflows with bidirectional Jira integration, Confluence documentation sync, and automated requirements traceability from business need to deployed code.